 The Association recognizes the right of the University to establish such policies as it may deem necessary or desirable, provided that such policies are not in conflict with the terms and provisions of this Agreement.
+In an effort to work collaboratively, the University will make a good faith effort to vet proposed policy changes with the campus community and the Faculty Association for input prior to Board of Regents action(s).
 Application of Board approved policies shall apply equally to all faculty members.
 Any controversy between the University and the Association as to whether or not a policy is in conflict with the terms and provisions of this Agreement shall be considered a dispute subject to the arbitration procedure in Article 29 Grievance and Arbitration.